-1 Agency/Group/Organization DISTRICT COUNCILS Agency/Group/Organization Type Planning organization Neighborhood Organization What section of the Plan was addressed by Consultation?
+1 Agency/Group/Organization DISTRICT COUNCILS Agency/Group/Organization Type Planning organization Neighborhood Organization by Consultation?
 Housing Need Assessment Market Analysis Economic Development Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Seventeen separate 501(c)3 organizations make up the collective district councils.
 The City contracts with these organizations to engage residents and businesses in community development planning and decision making, provide planning and advising on the physical, economic, and social development of their areas; identifying needs; and initiating community programs.